xh3b4sd/xh3b4sd.github.io/index.md

 structured way or do it freestyle.
 You may need a lot of handouts or just want to speak your mind. *What are your values?* You may exactly know on which fundamentals a relationship has to be build or you are cool to adapt to unknown terrain.
-You may require something nobody can give you or take anything you can.
+You may require something nobody can provide or you simply want to take anything you get.